 But he would claim to exceed the non-musician?

-And what would you say of the physician?
+Of course.
+Steph.
+350 And what would you say of the physician?
 In prescribing meats and drinks would he wish to go beyond another physician or beyond the practice of medicine?
 He would not.
 But he would wish to go beyond the non-physician?

-And about knowledge and ignorance in general; see whether you think that any man who has knowledge ever would wish to have the choice of saying or doing more than another man who has knowledge.
+Yes.
+And about knowledge and ignorance in general; see whether you The artist think that any man who has knowledge ever would wish to have remains within the limits of his the choice of saying or doing more than another man who has art: knowledge.
 Would he not rather say or do the same as his like in the same case?
 That, I suppose, can hardly be denied.
 And what of the ignorant? would he not desire to have more than either the knowing or the ignorant?
 I dare say.
 And the knowing is wise?
+Yes.
 And the wise is good?
+True.
 Then the wise and good will not desire to gain more than his like, but more than his unlike and opposite?
 I suppose so.
 Whereas the bad and ignorant will desire to gain more than both?

-But did we not say, Thrasymachus, that the unjust goes beyond both his like and unlike?
+Yes.
+But did we not say.
+Thrasymachus, that the unjust goes beyond both his like and unlike?
 Were not these your words?
-They were.